xt0fer/Snowman/README.md

                 HALT
 ```

 which will be used to demonstrate the `Zee Virtual Machine` (zeeVM).
+See https://github.com/xt0fer/ZeeVM

 ```